Techdemo/project-1-1819/README.md

 ### verdict
 Thanks to @maanlamp for making the oba wrapper.
 The wrapper enables us to request data in a format that is workable.
 The original Oba api is a disaster to work with, so the wrapper made it awesome to work with the api.

+I think it would be cool to work on this webapp for real!
+So OBA, if you think this concept and webapp can be implemented for production.
+You can find me at info@marcelfleuren.nl